25prabhu10/notes/docs/Concepts/Agile/Scrum.md

 Scrumban is a project management framework that combines important features of two popular agile methodologies: **Scrum and Kanban**

-- Scrumban provides the structure of Scrum with the flexibility and visualization of Kanban, making it a highly versatile approach to workflow management.
+- Scrumban provides the structure of Scrum with the flexibility and visualization of Kanban, making it a highly versatile approach to workflow management
 - Was initially created as a way to transition from Scrum to Kanban